traumverloren/make-your-leds-better-listeners/make-your-leds-better-listeners.md

 ![inline](led-couture-schema-socketio-heroku.png)

-^ Since I was going to build a small web app like before, I didn't have to think much about that part of the project
+^ I didn't have to think much about this part of the project

 ^ Create a simple web app where users choose a color and program for my clothing

 ^ Create a socketio server to relay the messages from the app to the hardware

-^ Deploy both on a simple express server on Heroku.
+^ Deploy it all on a simple express server on Heroku.

 ^ Main focus was on hardware